CDTgithub/DigitalServiceOpportunities/readme.md

 ## Current open positions at the California Department of Technology

-Separate from the above digital service opportunities, open positions are posted on the Department of Technology website, with instructions about how you can become a new State employee.
+Separate from the above digital service opportunities, open positions are posted on the Department of Technology website.
+If you’re interested in building a career, you can [learn how to become a permanent employee](http://cio.ca.gov/About/Careers/index.html) with the State of California.
 You can also find out about the benefits the State offers, like retirement, healthcare, and learn about the stability of working for the public sector.

+The below positions are open as of 8 December, 2016.
+Current vacancies are [updated daily](http://cio.ca.gov/About/JobOpenings.asp) on the CDT website.

 ### Digital services